chef/chef-web-docs/chef_master/source/install_server_ha.rst

 Backend Cluster
 -----------------------------------------------------
 The backend cluster is three identical nodes running replicated |postgresql|, |elasticsearch|, |etcd|, and |leaderl|.
 This ensures that the backend HA cluster can lose one of the three backend nodes and remain online.
 Once the first node is lost, failover may no longer occur because at least two backend nodes must participate in the leader election process.
 However, all three nodes must be lost for data loss to occur.

+The backend HA cluster relies on four services to maintain the state of the cluster, provide storage, and search capabilities.

 |elasticsearch|
 +++++++++++++++++++++++++++++++++++++++++++++++++++++